 If you want to create some midi files or even play music - use java.sound.

-- Guava.
-Now we are entering the Google core libraries section, and this is must-have.
-With Guava you can extend some of the basic Java functionalities.
-If you are looking something that will help you (we bet you do) to order you collections, compare the contents on advanced level with multiple conditions and columns - Guava is your solution.
+Guava.
+Now we are entering the Google core libraries section, and this is a must-have.
+With Guava, you can extend some of the basic Java functionalities.
+If you are looking for something that will help you (we bet you do) to order collections and compare the contents on an advanced level with multiple conditions and columns - Guava is your solution.

-- JHipster.
-This development platform helps generate, deploy and develop Spring microservices and web application with Spring Boot + Angular.
+JHipster.
+This development platform helps generate, deploy, and develop Spring microservices and web applications with Spring Boot + Angular.
 JHipster can save you weeks or even months of work.
 This library can generate the whole app from the frontend to the backend.
 All you have to do is to add some human business logic into the architecture.

-- googl-gson.
+Google-Gson.
 With this library, you can easily convert JSON to Java Object.
-It can be really helpful when it comes to mobile app’s development, along with using (or creating) REST API.
+It can be really helpful when it comes to mobile app development, along with using (or creating) REST API.

-- Slf4j and Log4j.
-When it comes to logging - these libraries are come to play.
-First one represents an abstraction for Log4j (or other logging frameworks), which is a simple and handy.
+Slf4j and Log4j.
+When it comes to logging - these libraries are worth attention.
+The first one represents an abstraction for Log4j (or other logging frameworks), which is simple and handy.

 What is Python?